 - Campus Director

 - Title IX Coordinator

-- Director of Education
+- Director of Education and/or Compliance / Regulatory Affairs Director

 - Lead Instructor or Program Director

 - Any member of Senior Management

 To the extent possible, Daytona College is committed to protecting the privacy of all individuals involved in a report of Prohibited Conduct.
 All employees involved in the response to a report of Prohibited Conduct must understand the importance of properly safeguarding private information.
 The College will make every effort to protect individuals' privacy interests consistent with Daytona College's obligation to investigate reports made to Daytona College.